SoorajSNBlaze333/SoorajSNBlaze333/README.md

 # Hi there 👋 ...

 My name is Sooraj.
 I am a front-end developer and enthusiast.
 I work mainly on Vanilla JS, React JS, Angular JS and Typescript.
 I have also worked on Firebase and some other technologies.
+Check out my story at [https://soorajsnair333.netlify.app/](https://soorajsnair333.netlify.app/)

 Fun Facts about me:
 - 💻 Working as a Front End Developer at [Skcript](https://www.skcript.com/).